ploneintranet/ploneintranet/docs/development/components/microblogstream.rst

 Introduction
 ------------

 This stack of functionality used to be split into various packages (plonesocial.*).
-After the unification, the packages are nowpart of ploneintranet, but still under their original folder names (e.g. `ploneintranet.microblog <https://github.com/ploneintranet/ploneintranet/tree/master/src/ploneintranet/microblog>`_, which used to be plonesocial.microblog).
+After the unification, the packages are now part of ploneintranet, but still under their original folder names (e.g. `ploneintranet.microblog <https://github.com/ploneintranet/ploneintranet/tree/master/src/ploneintranet/microblog>`_, which used to be plonesocial.microblog).

 Packages
 ========